Prong4107/scalpel/docs/src/content/tute-aes.md

 ### Installing Python dependencies

-- To work with AES in Python, we need the `pycryptodome` module, which isn't installed by default.
+To work with AES in Python, we need the `pycryptodome` module, which isn't installed by default.
 All Scalpel python scripts run in a virtual env, and Scalpel provides a way to switch venvs and install packages through Burp GUI.

-- First, go to the Burp "Scalpel" tab:
+Let's jump to the "Scalpel" tab:
 {{< figure src="/screenshots/terminal.png" >}}

-- On the left, you can see UI you can use to create and select new venvs.
+On the left, you can see UI you can use to create and select new venvs.
-  - {{< figure src="/screenshots/venv.png" >}}
+{{< figure src="/screenshots/venv.png" >}}

-  - Let's create a venv for this use case by entering a name and pressing enter:
+Let's create a venv for this use case by entering a name and pressing enter:
 {{< figure src="/screenshots/aes-venv.png" >}}
 {{< figure src="/screenshots/venv-installing.png" >}}

-  - We can now select our venv by clicking on it:
+We can now select our venv by clicking on it:
 {{< figure src="/screenshots/select-venv.png" >}}

-  - The central terminal is now activated in the selected venv and can be used to install packages using pip in the usual way:
+The central terminal is now activated in the selected venv and can be used to install packages using pip in the usual way:
 {{< figure src="/screenshots/venv-pycryptodome.png" >}}

 ---